juanmanuel96/flask-mongodb/docs/collections.md

 1. `required`: Makes the field require truthy value, default is `True`
 2. `allow_null`: Permits data to be `None`, default is `False`
-3. `default`: A default value the field will have; can be a callable
+3. `default`: A default value the field will have; can be a callable.
+4. `initial`: An initial value for the field
-4. `clean_data_func`: A callable that will clean the data before it is returned
+5. `clean_data_func`: A callable that will clean the data before it is returned.

 For more field specifics, refer to the API Reference section.